MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 Easing Interpolators
 ********************

-Every animations are associated with an easing interpolator.
-By default the animation transition is linear, but the rate of change in the animation can be defined by an interpolator.
+Every animation is associated with an easing interpolator.
+By default, the animation transition is linear, but the rate of change in the animation can be defined by an interpolator.
 This allows the existing animation effects to be accelerated, decelerated, repeated, bounced, etc.

 The supported Android interpolators are: